SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Related Work

-\textbf{{Irregular Rectification}}.
-As modern techniques are powerful to deal with regular texts in scenes, irregular text recognition is still posing a challenging task.
-When it comes to the \textit{irregularity} of scene texts, all the existing works are limited to the geometric irregularity.
-Following the rectification approach from Spatial Transformer Network (STN) \cite{STN}, Shi \etal \cite{RARE,ASTER} first used thin-plate-spline \cite{TPS} transformation and regressed the fiducial transformation points on curved text.
-Similarly, Zhan \etal \cite{ESIR} iteratively utilized a new line-fitting transformation to estimate the pose of text lines in scenes.
-Luo \etal \cite{MORAN} rectified multi-object using predicted offset maps.
-Different from the image-level rectification, Liu \etal \cite{STAR} proposed a character-aware network by using an affine transformation network to rotate each detected characters into regular ones.
-All the above methods handle with the irregular text using an independent rectification module before recognition to ease the downstream task.
-Here, we also work on designing rectification modules since the structure is flexible yet effective to be deployed by any other recognition networks.
-Differently from all the existing works, we point out that the \textit{color rectification} is also important.
-Our proposed network aims to rectify the input patterns in a broader perspective, also handles with the chromatic difficulties in scene text recognition.
+\textbf{{Rectification Network}}.
+Among above-mentioned approaches handling with \textit{irregularity} of scene texts, rectification-based approaches are popularly equipped before recognition \cite{RARE,ASTER,MORAN,ESIR,ScRN}.
+A distinct advantage is that they do not require any additional annotations or loss functions, which is flexible yet effective \cite{wrong,Survey}.
+In this area, all the existing rectifications are limited to the geometric irregularity.
+Following Spatial Transformer Network (STN) \cite{STN}, RARE \cite{RARE,ASTER} first used thin-plate-spline \cite{TPS} transformation and regressed the fiducial transformation points on curved text.
+Similarly, ESIR \cite{ESIR} iteratively utilized a new line-fitting transformation to estimate the pose of text lines in scenes, and ScRN \cite{ScRN} improved the control point prediction in STN.
+MORAN \cite{MORAN} rectified multi-object using predicted offset maps.
+Different from the image-level rectification, STAR \cite{STAR} proposed a character-aware network by using an affine transformation network to rotate each detected characters into regular ones.
+Here, we also work on designing rectification modules to ease downstream recognition.
+Differently from all the existing works, we point out that the \textit{chromatic rectification} is also important.
+Our proposed network aims to rectify the input patterns from a broader perspective, and also handle with the color or brightness difficulties in STR tasks.